Deutsche to trim Mideast investment banking staff: sources

 “A lot of the job cuts in the region have so far remained confined to junior level bankers.
 Shifting higher up shows the region is clearly no more an appealing destination as it used to be for investment bankers,” one of the banking sources said, adding Deutsche is cutting about a quarter of its total Dubai investment banking team.

-Deutsche Bank declined to comment on specific job cuts but said it remained committed to the region, in an emailed statement.
+Deutsche Bank declined to comment on specific job cuts in an emailed statement, and a spokesman said the lender had a strong investment banking platform in Dubai and the region.

+“Any speculations regarding drastic job cuts like 25 percent are lacking any sound basis,” said Michael Lermer, Deutsche’s spokesman in the region.
+“We have adjusted our capacity in some areas by about 5 percent whilst growing our resources in other areas, which is normal business practice.”

 That fee pool has to be shared between as many as 20 global banks who have hired or brought in some senior bankers to lure business in the region.